Enterprise AI Comparison

 Yes.
 VDF AI's multi-provider model routing via SEEMR can include IBM-hosted models via API.
 Conversely, watsonx Orchestrate can call VDF AI-published agent endpoints via REST.
 The platforms are not mutually exclusive — teams sometimes run IBM foundation models through VDF AI's routing layer to gain adaptive failover, cost tracking, and EU residency routing that watsonx Orchestrate does not provide.

-When your organisation needs a full AI lifecycle platform — training, fine-tuning, serving, and governing foundation models at scale — backed by IBM's global consulting and support organisation, and your procurement process supports IBM enterprise contracts.
+When your organisation needs a full AI lifecycle platform — training, fine-tuning, serving, and governing foundation models at scale — backed by IBM's global consulting and support organisation, and your procurement process supports IBM enterprise contracts and per-token economics.
 VDF AI is the stronger fit when you need governed knowledge-work agent orchestration that is commercially available today, with flat per-seat pricing, first-class SaaS connectors, and EU AI Act evidence trails without building on a private-preview control plane.

 Need governed agent orchestration before watsonx Orchestrate goes GA?